osiom/matteoosio.me/README.md

 ## 🚀 Current Projects

 ### [cocoex](https://www.cocoex.xyz/)
-Co-founder of a blockchain-based initiative focusing on social change and community engagement through art and technology.
+Co-founder.
+With cocoex we focus on social change and community engagement through art, technology and creativity.
 Our recent achievements include:
-- Organized an international futures workshop on sustainable tourism with 35 participants from 10 countries
+- [Organized](www.cocoex.xyz/horizon001) an international futures workshop [zukunftwerkstatt](https://zukunftswerkstaetten.org/2023/10/27/das-war-das-zukunftswerkstatten-netzwerktreffen-2023/) on sustainable tourism with 35 participants from 10 countries
-- Exploring the intersection of blockchain technology and ethical AI development for urban innovation
+- Exploring the intersection of blockchain technology for social and sustainable innovation
 - Building decentralized solutions for community empowerment

 ### [civic-tech-airflow](https://github.com/osiom/civic-tech-airflow)